Last updated: June 2026

 Crypto payroll has moved from an experimental fringe concept to a production-grade financial workflow used by startups, enterprises, and decentralized organizations alike.

 As global teams become the norm and stablecoins mature into trusted financial instruments, payroll is undergoing a structural shift.
+A February 2026 joint study by McKinsey and Artemis Analytics found that genuine stablecoin payments, including payroll disbursements, supplier invoices, and remittances, reached roughly $390 billion in 2025, more than double the prior year.

-What is Hybrid Fiat and Crypto Payroll
+What Is Hybrid Fiat and Crypto Payroll?

 Hybrid payroll is a compensation system that allows businesses to fund payroll using either traditional fiat currencies or digital assets, while giving workers the flexibility to withdraw earnings in fiat, stablecoins, or cryptocurrency.

-In 2025, hybrid payroll has become the default model for globally distributed teams due to three converging trends:
+In 2026, hybrid payroll has become the default model for globally distributed teams due to three converging trends:

-- The normalization of remote, cross-border hiring
+• The normalization of remote, cross-border hiring

-- Rapid growth in stablecoin usage for business payments
+• Rapid growth in stablecoin usage for business payments

-- Increased regulatory clarity around digital asset compensation
+• Increased regulatory clarity around digital asset compensation

 Recent workforce studies show that over 40% of Gen Z and millennials now prefer receiving at least part of their income in digital assets, particularly stablecoins.